52 Little Compliments That Will Make Your Friends and Family Smile

 - “That’s the best thing I’ve heard all day!”
 Did a child tell you a joke?
 Did a fellow bus passenger share an interesting piece of news?
 Did a coworker tell you about her dog having puppies?
 The wonderful thing about this compliment is that applies to so many different people and situations!

 For the people who make getting through your workday bearable

 - “Loved your input in the last meeting, you have such creative ideas.”
 This shows that not only were you paying attention at the meeting but that you were paying attention to what they said.
 Bonus points if you can name one of their ideas you really liked.
-Check out the 18 nicest things people have ever been told.
+Check out the best compliments received by some people.

 - “Things run so much more smoothly when you’re here.”
 Who doesn’t like to know that their work is noticed and actually making things better?
 A little compliment like this can make a person wake up with a little more pep the next morning.